abrand6/DE_Arduino_Fundamentals/Home.md

 It is possible to use a Chromebook, but you will need to use the [Arduino Web Editor](https://create.arduino.cc/editor/) and the instructions in the lessons documented below may vary slightly from what works on your machine.

 **USB Port -** Your laptop needs to have a USB port.
 You will connect your Arduino board to your laptop using a USB lead.
 A USB micro to USB-A lead will be provided in your kit.
-If your laptop does not have a USB-A port, you need to use an adaptor for your laptop.
+If your laptop does not have a USB-A port, you need to get an adaptor for your laptop.

 ## Kit Provided by IDE/GID